 At first, I was skeptical about how performing these tribal sets of exercises would help me with my rib flaring.
 But I decided to give them a try.
 Surprisingly, the first try convinced me I should perform these deep breathing exercises daily.

 I felt that my muscular tension in the chest and abdomen was gone.
 At first, you will vibrate a lot during these breaths.
 Don’t be scared.
-That is trauma and tension leaving your body.
-Preferably, you should perform these breathing exercises in the morning or the evening.

 Re-learning how to breathe deeply through bioenergetics will be beneficial for you.
 They are straightforward to perform, and you only need five minutes in your day.
 The exercise I recommend the most is called the bow.